-A common sign of potential nursing home abuse and neglect is when a resident develops bedsores.
-Had the staff re-positioned the resident enough, then no pressure sores should have formed.
+Common signs of nursing home abuse and neglect are when residents develop bedsores (skin ulcers).
+Had the nursing home employees re-positioned the resident enough, then no pressure sores should have formed.

 Another common sign of elder abuse and nursing home neglect is malnutrition and weight loss.
 Had the staff fed the resident enough and kept tabs on what he/she was eating, then the resident should not be malnourished.

-And one of the most common signs of neglect in a long-term care facility is when the resident falls, which may result in broken bones and other serious injuries.
+And one of the most common warning signs of neglect in a long-term care facility is when the resident falls, which may result in broken bones and other serious injuries.
 Had the staff supervised him/her enough, the resident should not have had the opportunity to walk unaided.

 The most common defendant in nursing home abuse cases is the nursing home itself.
 Plaintiffs may also be able to sue the individual staff members who inflicted the abuse.
 But the nursing home itself likely has much deeper pockets than any of its employees.

 Depending on the particular injuries, other potential defendants include:

 - Any doctors or nurses who serve the eldercare home, if they caused the victim’s injuries (plaintiffs may also be able to bring a medical malpractice legal action);

 - The company that cooks the food, if the food caused the victim to become ill; and/or

 - The company that cleans the facility, if it used toxic products that injured the victim

 3. What damages can I recover?

 Depending on the claims, plaintiffs in nursing home abuse lawsuits can seek compensatory damages for:

 - Your medical expenses;

 - Psychological counseling for the resident and family members;

 - Pain and suffering of the resident and the family; and

 - Any other out-of-pocket monetary damages

 Should the case go to trial, plaintiffs can ask the court for punitive damages if the defendant acted in a malicious or particularly egregious way.
 Punitive damages can be far greater than compensatory damages.2

 4. What is the statute of limitations to sue?